dadorner-msft/activationws/README.md

 **I would love to use ActivationWs, but is it officialy supported by Microsoft?**

-Microsoft does not provide technical support for this solution.
+Microsoft Support and the ESU Team do not provide technical support for this solution.
 Please take a look at the [official supported methods](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/How-to-get-Extended-Security-Updates-for-eligible-Windows/ba-p/917807) for activation.

 **We're using SCCM to deploy your script.
 Is there way to obfuscate or hide the ESU key in the logs?**